mijora/omniva-woocommerce/omniva-woocommerce/readme.txt

 - added "Bad API logins" error when failed generate label because of authentication
 - added a ability to add comment in label
 - fixed bug with country in checkout page
+- added fix, which select shop country if country is not set in order
+- added error message, when are error in API account

 = 1.8.4 =
 - fixed terminal selection field showing when country is changed and Omniva pickup become selected